markhj/zeronetics/docs/dev/create-modules.md

 ## Namespace

-For modules, the choice of namespace is relatively free choice.
+For modules, the choice of namespace is a free choice.

 However, as long as a module has any dependencies from the main engine, it's recommended to nest the module within ``ZEN`` namespace.
 This is